Alan Metni: Early career

 Metni's Porsche 911 GT3 Cup in 2018.

 Metni began his professional racing career in 2017, taking part in the Gold class of the IMSA GT3 Cup Challenge for Kelly-Moss Road and Race.
 Prior to the start of the season, Metni had only participated in track days, and "came to [motorsports] really, really late."
 He was invited to a track day by a friend, which eventually led to him searching for a full-time drive with Kelly-Moss for 2017.
 Through 16 races, he claimed a sole class podium finish en route to a sixth-place finish in the championship.
 At the end of the year, Metni also took part in the 24 Hours of COTA with Brookspeed International Motorsport, taking the SP3 class victory.

-He returned to the series in 2018, graduating to the Platinum class designated for current-spec Porsche Cup cars.
+Metni returned to the series in 2018, graduating to the Platinum class designated for current-spec Porsche Cup cars.
 Metni competed in the Platinum Masters subclass, composed of drivers over the age of 45.
 With three class victories in the final four races, Metni claimed the Platinum Masters title following the final race of the season at Road Atlanta.
 Metni also completed a one-off weekend in the Pirelli World Challenge at COTA, claiming a podium finish in the second race of the weekend.
 Metni claimed his second consecutive Platinum Masters title in 2019, scoring eight class victories over the course of 16 races.
 During the 2019 season, Metni stated that his goal was to be competing at the front end of the overall field by the end of the year.

 2020 saw Metni continue in the IMSA GT3 Cup Challenge for its final season, once again with Kelly-Moss.
 At VIR in August, he claimed his maiden overall victory in the series, claiming that his race win was "one for the old guys."
 This victory was one of ten Platinum Masters victories that Metni collected in 2020 as he scored his third consecutive class title.
 He once again added a single weekend in the Am class of the GT World Challenge America, driving for Park Place Motorsports.